ThisisErm/Remember-the-card/README.md

 ## Pseudo Code for MVP User Stories

 ### As a user, I want to see a 4X4 grid of clickable cards.
-* Hold each card in a <div> inside of a <main>.
+* Hold each card in a div inside of a main.
 Each div will have its own id so it can be identified (e.g. 'card1', 'card2' etc.).
 * All cards will have the class of '.card-content'.

 ### As a user, I want to click on individual cards.
-* Add an eventListener to each card <div> to register when an individual card is clicked.
+* Add an eventListener to each card div to register when an individual card is clicked.

 ### As a user, I want cards to reveal their content when I click on them.
 * Add a function to the eventListener targets the '.card-content' class and toggles the display on/off when clicked.